 Think before you post

-Keep in mind that most online social computing platforms are like public marketplaces—what’s out there is available for all to see.
-On social platforms, the boundaries of professional and personal information are not always very clear.
-In these days of shifting privacy policies and powerful search engine indexing, you can’t always be sure what is being shared, viewed or archived.
+Keep in mind that most online social platforms are like public marketplaces.
+What’s out there is available for all to see.
+On social platforms, the boundaries of professional and personal information are not always clear.
+In these days of shifting privacy policies and powerful search engine indexing, you can’t always be sure what is being shared, viewed, or archived.
 Note that what you publish online will be public for a very long time.
-What you post will reflect on you, so be consistent with the way you would wish to portray yourself to friends, family, colleagues and clients.
+What you post will reflect on you, so be consistent with the way you would wish to portray yourself to friends, family, colleagues, and clients.

 If you are unsure whether certain content is appropriate to share online, then don’t post it.
 It’s better to be safe than sorry.